ericsalesdeandrade/CybSafe_ESDA/README.md

 for full control on the environment.
-- Potentially rewrite the code to batch the SQL insert statements instead of writing each SQL statement to the DB individually which makes the process inefficient.
+- Potentially rewrite the code to batch the SQL insert statements instead of writing each SQL statement to the DB individually which makes the process inefficient (reduce the number of I/O).
 - Restructure the Repo for ease of use.
 - Store docker images in a cloud Image Registry and deploy on a server e.g. Kubernetes Pod.
-- Write more detailed documentation/README and architecture diagrams.
+- Write more detailed documentation/README and show architecture diagrams.